Salmson S4: Origins

 Salmson had emerged as an automobile manufacturer between 1919 and 1922, having already become well established in the aviation business, initially as an aircraft manufacturer and specialising more recently in aircraft engines.
 Moving quickly beyond the British designed cyclecars, with which the post-war automobile business had started, during the mid-1920s the manufacturer specialised in small cars with technically advanced features such as a twin overhead camshaft and overhead valves for the car engines.

 In October 1928 the manufacturer had staged a surprise at the Motor Show, presenting the "Salmson Type S" with a small 6-cylinder 9 CV engine incorporating, as on Salmson's existing 4-cylinder engines, a twin overhead camshaft.
-From the outside the car could be distinguished from Salmson's existing four-cylinder cars only by the "Six" logo in the centre of the front grill.
+From the outside the car could be distinguished from Salmson's existing four-cylinder cars only by the "Six" logo in the centre of the front grille.
 The year before the Great Depression may not have been the best time for the manufacturer to push upmarket, and the "Type S" did not sell in huge numbers.
 It nevertheless can be seen as a precursor to the Salmson S4 that appeared (with a four-cylinder engine) in 1932.

 The Salmson S4 both inherited and reinforced the company's strong technical reputation.